tabathadelane/critical-reactions/README.md

 ## Future Features of the Project

-  -Add a blog section for the party's bard to share lavish tales from the road.
+  **- Add a blog section for the party's bard to share lavish tales from the road.

-  -Gather testimonials from previously satified customers to boast our ability.
+  - Gather testimonials from previously satified customers to boast our ability.

-  -Provide an inquiry form so that prospective citizens in need can sumbit help requests at their convenience that the party can check from anywhere and follow-up with info on when they will be available to help.
+  - Provide an inquiry form so that prospective citizens in need can sumbit help requests at their convenience that the party can check from anywhere and follow-up with info on when they will be available to help.  **

 ***